Kinto/kinto.js/docs/api.md

 Here we're solving encountered conflicts by picking all remote versions.
 After conflicts being properly addressed, we're syncing the collection again.

-## Handking server backoff
+## Handling server backoff

-If the Kinto server instance is under heavy load, their admins can [send Backoff headers](http://cliquet.readthedocs.org/en/latest/api/backoff.html) and its the responsibily for clients to hold on performing more requests for a given amount of time, expressed in seconds.
+If the Kinto server instance is under heavy load, their admins can [send a Backoff header](http://cliquet.readthedocs.org/en/latest/api/backoff.html) and it's the responsibily for clients to hold on performing more requests for a given amount of time, expressed in seconds.

 When this happens, Kinto.js will reject calls to `#sync()` with an appropriate error message specifying the number of seconds you need to wait before calling it again.